BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 Yes! …and no. As always, it depends.

 **Quick answer**: Machine learning is a bunch of mathematical and statistical operations.
-Sometimes, the operations you use can be translated into “if” and “else” clauses, and sometimes not.
-But you never write the serie of “if” and “else” yourself.
+Sometimes, the operations you use can be translated into *if* and *else* clauses, and sometimes not.
+But you never write the serie of *if* and *else* yourself.

 ## A recap of machine learning
 The idea of machine learning is: you have some data, you apply an algorithm on these to detect patterns.
 You grouped this pattern in a function.